DragonFire125/Minetest_mud_adobe/README.md

+Note i will no longer be creating new repos on github.com i will now be publishing on notabug.org https://notabug.org/X5DragonFire
 # MUD AND ADOBE
 adds mud and adobe to the game you use water and dirt to make mud and mud to make adobe